-As discussed in Note 1, the financial statements are intended to present only the Balance Sheet - Modified Cash Basis, as of June 30, 2022, and the related Statement of Revenues, Expenditures and Changes in Fund Balance - Modified Cash Basis and the related notes to the financial statements attributable to the Fund.
-They do not purport to, and do not present fairly the financial position of the State of Delaware, as of June 30, 2022, the changes in its financial position, or its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the Fund financial statements are intended to present only the balance sheets - modified cash basis, as of June 30, 2023 and 2022, and the related statements of revenues, expenditures and changes in fund balance - modified cash basis and the related notes to the financial statements that are attributable to the Fund.
+They do not purport to, and do not, present fairly the financial position of the State of Delaware, as of June 30, 2023 and 2022, the changes in its financial position, or, where applicable, its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.